viplix3/lidar-gound-plane-filtering/README.md

 [1]: assets/raw_pcd_rviz.png

 As it is evident from the image above, a lot of points exist in isolation.
-These points can be consiidered outliers and can be removed using outlier filtering algorithms like [Statistical Outlier Removal](http://pointclouds.org/documentation/tutorials/statistical_outlier.php) or [Radius Outlier Removal](http://pointclouds.org/documentation/tutorials/radius_outlier.php).
+These points can be considered outliers and can be removed using outlier filtering algorithms like [Statistical Outlier Removal](http://pointclouds.org/documentation/tutorials/statistical_outlier.php) or [Radius Outlier Removal](http://pointclouds.org/documentation/tutorials/radius_outlier.php).

 In addition to the noise mentioned above, there are some points that are very close to the origin of the point cloud.